Mishieck/introducing-odom/README.md

 ## Introduction

-A series of tutorials aimed at demonstrating how [Odom](https://github.com/riu-web/odom) works.
+A series of projects aimed at demonstrating how [Odom](https://github.com/riu-web/odom) works.
+The projects are used in the [Medium series]() that goes by the same title.
+Each episode of the series has its own branch.

 ## Authors